JNorthData/Deep_Learning_for_Analyzing_Loan_Applications/README.md

 - A metric of Accuracy is used for feedback during the training and evaluation phase.

-The first run of our model produced an accuracy score of only .73, so further enhancement and evaluation is needed.
+The first run of my model produced an accuracy score of only .73, so further enhancement and evaluation is needed.

 Since CLASSIFICATION produced the most sparse columns when one-hot encoded, I filtered out the bottom 3% of value-counts, which reduced inputs from 83 to 46, almost half.
 Still, this resulted in poor accuracy, with Loss = .55 and Accuracy = .73

 In fact, after this first adjustment there were still noticeably more sparce columns (95% of values were zeros) than non-sparse columns.
 This suggests that Primary Component Analysis might be helpful.
 I also decided to apply Early Stopping since it seemed that many epochs would be required, which could be costly in terms of time.
 This required that I redo some earlier code, because I had to split our original data into 3 sets: training, validation, and testing.

-PCA determined that only 34 PCs were needed to account for 95% of variation in our dataset.
+PCA determined that only 34 PCs were needed to account for 95% of variation in my data.
 However, testing the model using 34 PCs yeilded no improvement.
 I spent a little more time here playing with parameters such as batch, epoch, and learning rate.
+I determined that a 1024 batch with 10000 epochs at a learning rate of .001 was a good baseline for basic tuning, especially with early stopping.
+With patience set to 1000, Most runs stopped out at around 1000 epochs, achieving only Loss=.53 and Accuracy=.74.
+Essentially, I found that I could run the model 50 times or 1000 times, and it simply didn't affect the results.
+The structure of the model itself must need some reworking.